zebrunner/carina/docs/automation/mobile.md

 ```

 <b>Note:</b>
 To get the device’s unique id (UDID), the command “adb devices” is used.
 This command provides a list of devices attached with their UDIDs.
-For the real device it will look like “759b543c” (can be shorter or longer), and for the emulator it will be like “emulator-5554”.
+For a real device, it will look like “759b543c” (can be shorter or longer), and for an emulator, it will be like “emulator-5554”.

 ### Example for iOS of _config.properties:
 ```